How To Use Intermittent Fasting (IF) To Boost Testosterone [Before & After Pics]

 A 14 hour fast might also be a good starting point for men and women who are new to intermittent fasting.

-At 14 hours here is a significant jump in HGH and your body starts to use fat as it’s a primary energy source.
+At 14 hours, there is a significant jump in HGH, and your body starts to use fat as its primary energy source.

-As the name 16:8 implies, this type of IF requires you to fast for 16 hours and then you have an 8-hour window to eat as you normally would.
+As the name 16:8 implies, you’re required to fast for 16 hours with this type of IF.
+Then you have an 8-hour window to eat as you normally would.

-Once you start to increase your fasting time from 16 to 18 hours, things start to get a little bit more difficult.
+Once you start to increase your fasting time from 16 to 18 hours, things begin to get a little bit more complicated.

 Fasting 18 hours a day will give you a 6-hour window for eating.
 6 hours is just enough time to eat two meals and MAYBE eat a little snack somewhere in the middle.